DeveloperHulk/School-Management-Project/README.md

    create database tables:

-   create table of Student, empoyee, Teacher and their fields as you an see in the project PPT.
+   create table of Student, empoyee, Teacher ,Teacher salary , Employee Salary , Fees and their attributs as you can see in the project Screenshot PPT.

 Netbeans